ZAMBIA – SOUTH LUANGWA NATIONAL PARK & LOWER ZAMBEZI VALLEY

 Our camps are located deep within the richest game viewing area of the South Luangwa National Park.
 The areas surrounding the camps are incredibly rich in wildlife, and the vast volume of prey species such as:Leopards – for which South Luangwa is famous, Lions, Wild dogs, Hippo’s – a specialty of the Luangwa River, Elephants, Buffalo, Puku, Impala, Zebra, Greater Kudu, Giraffe and Waterbuckattracts many predators.
 As many as 11 different leopards have been identified around our camps.
 As unpredictable as these wild leopards can be, an incredible 95% of guests get to see these stunning cats.
 There are also two very strong Lion Prides in the area, which are named the Mwamba Pride and the Hollywood pride, the latter getting their name due to the vast amount of time documentary filmmakers have spent following them.
 Birdlife in the area can also be spectacular.

-We have negotiated a special photographic departure for Daryl Balfour WILDPHOTOS SAFARIS guests in 2012 with only four passengers plus myself in a vehicle and the use of up to six different photographic blinds and hides (left) located at strategic viewing & photographic locations in the South Luangwa reserve.
+We have negotiated a special photographic departure for Daryl Balfour WILDPHOTOS SAFARIS guests with only four passengers plus myself in a vehicle and the use of up to six different photographic blinds and hides (left) located at strategic viewing & photographic locations in the South Luangwa reserve.

 “One of the wonderful features of these camps is the network of blinds set up each year to allow close-up views of hippos, elephants, and the other wildlife.
 From the hippo hide, hidden in a corner of the Luangwa River you are close enough to feel as if you are part of the pod – a truly unique perspective that is both a tribute to Derek Shenton’s ingenuity and to his superb knowledge of the Luangwa Valley.”
 Frans Lanting – National Geographic